 Ski schools are also a great way for experienced skiing and snowboarding parents a chance to get on the harder runs without the responsibility of looking after the little ones.
 If everyone in the family are first time skiers, perhaps you might want to consider booking a private lesson.
 That way all of you can learn how to ski together!

 If the ski school is a chair lift away, don’t put your skis on.
 Just carry them.
 Also, ask the ski school if the kids need their poles.
 Ours didn’t and all the poles ended in a heap and at the end of the day we lost 3 sets out of the 7!

-FIRST TIME SKIING TIP #8
+FIRST SKI HOLIDAY TIP #8

 Creams, Lotions and Balms.
 Here is a list of recommended must haves:

 - Lip balm.
 Carry a lip balm everywhere you go on the mountain.
 Cracked lips are common in such cold climate and annoying to have to deal with when you’re on holiday.